 - Flower colour: green becoming straw-coloured when ripe

 - Other features: the dried flower heads are useful for flower- arrangements; pale green leaves becoming straw-coloured

 - Hardiness: fully hardy

-A matt forming evergreen grass with purplish tinted, blue-green leaves.
-Throughout summer, locket-shaped, green-purple flowers, which fade to buff, hang from wiry branches.
-Their flowers are excellent for drying.
+A tufted evergreen grass with purplish-tinted, green leaves.
+In summer locket-shaped, green-purple flowers, which fade to buff, hang from wory branches.
+Lovely in wildflower meadows, their flowers are excellent for drying.